impanem/Dragonfruit/README.md

 3. Copy all of the files from this git into the `Dragonfruit` folder (if you didn't do the 2b method).
 4. Enable Dragonfruit in `Project Settings > Plugins`.
 5. **RESTART YOUR ENGINE.** After enabling the plugin, you may see some errors in your console.
 Close and reopen the Editor.
 If you still see the errors, that's fine.
 Try adding a Single Image background.
 After it works, close and re-open the Engine one last time.
 Dragonfruit shouldn't give any more errors after that.
+6. If you can't find the Dragonfruit dock once enabled, it should be on the right side, next to `Inspector | Node | History`.

 This is how your addons folder should look:
 ```